floatinghotpot/cordova-admob-pro/README.md

 This Cordova / PhoneGap plugin enables displaying mobile Ads with single line of javascript code.
 Designed for the use in HTML5-based cross-platform hybrid games and other applications.

+This version is used with Firebase, and compatible with other plugins using Firebase, such as FCM.

+If you don't plan to include Firebase in your app, use the standalone version cordova-plugin-admobpro.

 ## History

 Community-driven project.
 Designed and maintained by [Raymond Xie](http://github.com/floatinghotpot/) since August 2014.
 It also features integration in AngularJS projects via [ngCordova] (http://www.ngcordova.com).